What are the Kenneth Myer Innovation Fellowships?

 - be based in Australia

-- be aligned with one or more of the subject areas of poverty & disadvantage, sustainability & environment including climate change, or human, civil and legal rights
+- be aligned with one or more of the program themes of Inclusion & Equality, Sustainability & Environment including climate change, or Human, Civil & Legal rights

 - have been in development for not longer than three years.